What is the Holy Spirit?

 - 2013 29 Oct

 Editor's Note: Pastor Roger Barrier's "Ask Roger" column regularly appears at Preach It, Teach It.
 Every week at Crosswalk, Dr. Barrier puts nearly 40 years of experience in the pastorate to work answering questions of doctrine or practice for laypeople, or giving advice on church leadership issues.
 Email him your questions at firstname.lastname@example.org.

+What is the Holy Spirit?
 What is the role of the Holy Spirit in the Church today? --Osten

 The work of the Holy Spirit in the church today is to indwell Christ followers so they might look like Christ and to empower them to continue the ministry that Jesus had when He was here on earth (Acts 2:1-4).